 Heat pumps are one of the best systems available for home comfort on the market today.
 These systems can either heat or cool a home, and instead of burning fuel to do their job—like furnaces and boilers—they work through the system of heat exchange that moves heat from one place to another using only a modest amount of electricity.
-Heat pumps are fantastic ways to have year-round comfort in Arizona.
+Heat pumps are fantastic ways to have year-round comfort in the southwest.

 How dual fuel hybrid systems maintain heat pump efficiency